himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 front of me.
 If I need more power, I connect remotely to a bigger, better, computer.
-I also never game "on the go", so if I want to have a computer for gaming, it makes much more sense to eventually have a half-decent desktop, which will serve my needs much better that even high-end laptops.
+I also never game "on the go", so if I want to have a computer for gaming, it makes much more sense to eventually have a half-decent desktop, which will fit my needs much better that even high-end gaming laptops.

 <a href="../../img/posts/sold-bonobo/power-cord.jpg"><img alt="Bonobo Power Cord" src="../../img/posts/sold-bonobo/power-cord.jpg" style="max-width: 100%;"/></a>
 <caption>The power cord alone made it difficult to pick up the Bonobo and move it elsewhere</caption>